Online Counseling for Students at the University of Alabama

 Consideration for online counseling

 **** Quick Note: Most people don’t know this but you need to see a counselor in the state in which you are physically located.
 This means that if you are living in Tuscaloosa, Alabama, you need to see a therapist in the state of Alabama.
 Empower Counseling is in Birmingham, Alabama.
-Because of this, I can work with college students at the University of Alabama.
+Because of this, we can work with college students at the University of Alabama.

 Benefits of Online Therapy for University of Alabama Students with Empower Counseling